UPPMAX/UPPMAX-documentation/docs/software/python.md

 # Python user guide

+## Courses

+There are three UPPMAX courses related to python.
+- Introduction to Python connected to our [introduction week course](https://www.uppmax.uu.se/support/courses-and-workshops/introductory-course-summer-2023/).
+- 1-day workshop Using Python in a HPC environment
+- 3-day course on Python, Julia and R.

 ## Python installations

 Different versions of Python are already available via the module system on Rackham, Snowy, Bianca and Irma.
 Some installed packages are available via the loaded module.